 These muffins bake up tall with a plush texture and subtly sweet, cozy banana flavor.
 I love to add a sprinkle of turbinado sugar on top before baking for that crunchy bakery-style muffin top.
 Adding chocolate chips never hurt anyone either!
 I’m showing the recipe with and without chocolate chips in the photos; you will get 6 muffins either way.

-One of the ingredients is likely quite obvious, but here are the ingredients needed for this small batch banana muffin recipe.
+One key ingredient is quite obvious for this small batch banana muffin recipe; below are the rest.
 I like recipes that are adaptable depending on what you have, so I give substitute options where appropriate.

 - One spotty or completely brown banana.
-The more overripe and gross-looking, the better flavor.
-This should equal about 1/2 cup mashed banana.
+Overripe bananas produce better flavor.
+This should equal about 85-100g or 1/2 cup mashed banana.

-- Unsalted butter, melted (can substitute a neutral oil if you prefer)
+- Unsalted butter, melted (can substitute olive oil, avocado oil, or coconut oil if you prefer)

-- Brown sugar (just 1/3 cup; no sickly sweet muffins here – can sub granulated or coconut sugar)
+- Brown sugar (just 1/3 cup; no sickly sweet muffins here – can substitute granulated sugar or coconut sugar)

 - 1 Whole Egg (this is not one of those persnickety small batch recipes that will require just an egg white or egg yolk, hooray!)